Salman7236/arch-install/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 # Work in progress, ignore.
+* instructions for VirtualBox and VMWare
+* fixing resolution in VMs using bootloader kernel parameters
+* writing automated script and maybe ask the user for somethings to share the script with others, give it a cool name like archfi, archery and other       great scripts lol.
-instructions for VirtualBox and VMWare fixing resolution in VMs using bootloader kernel parameters writing automated script instructions for zram generator instead of swap partition btrfs snapper comaptible layout sudo pacman -S dkms avahi eza git wget pacman -S rebuild-detector yay -S downgrade
+* instructions for zram generator instead of swap partition
+* btrfs snapper comaptible layout
+* sudo pacman -S dkms avahi eza git wget
+* pacman -S rebuild-detector
+* yay -S downgrade